General Rules of Play

 - If two teams are tied with the same record, then the result of their game against each other (Head to Head) will be used to break the tie.

-- If three (3) teams are tied and one team has won the "HEAD TO HEAD" competition against the other two tied teams, then the team that has beaten the other two teams has won the tie breaker.
-The remaining two (2) teams will be compared using the "HEAD TO HEAD" rule.
+- If more than two (2) teams are tied and one team has won the "HEAD TO HEAD" competition against the other tied teams, then the team that has beaten the other tied teams has won the tie breaker.
+The remaining teams will be compared using the "HEAD TO HEAD" rule.